 We are committed to diversity and inclusion as the foundation of both our work and our workplace.
 We believe in bringing all voices to the table and celebrating differences within and between communities.
 We strive to create an organizational culture and a solar movement that celebrates diverse viewpoints and life experiences.

-Solar United Neighbors is the only organization in the country dedicated to representing the needs and interests of solar owners and clean energy supporters.
+Solar United Neighbors is a national organization dedicated to representing the needs and interests of solar owners and clean energy supporters.

 Solar owners and supporters are an important and unique class of ratepayers.
 We’re not just passive energy consumers: we’re actively generating our own power and contributing to the health of our entire energy system.